-12. Ethics and Professionalism
+13. Ethics and Professionalism

 The Bank has a code of conduct which has been made available to all persons to whom it applies.
 Staff and Directors sign the code of conduct and professional ethics declaration prior to their appointment and annually after their appointment.
-The Board also formulates and takes a lead on the Bank's corporate culture and value.
+The code is reviewed regularly and contains practices necessary to maintain confidence in the integrity of the Bank, commits the Bank, its employees, management and Board to the highest standards of professional behaviour, business conduct and sustainable business practices.